 The ability to audit accesses and changes to the file system is also extended to the system registry.
 You can enable auditing for different registry hives, keys, and values as well.
-It is necessary to monitor changes to the registry as well as the file system to track what has been compromised on a computer.
+It is necessary to track changes to the registry and the file systems on a computer.